Ablubaa/Ablubaa/README.md

 For min programmerings lærer:
 Navn: Zulay Bashueva
-Kim Petras is slaying
-How to reach me: Don't

 <!---
 Ablubaa/Ablubaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.